 Participants will be invited to view reading material and informational videos before each class so that our precious class time can be saved for meditations, exercises and group sharing.
 Classes are 2 hours long, however one session will be a 3-hour online retreat.

 Please Note: LOMSC is offered for those over the age of 20.
-We strongly recommend that individuals younger than 20 seek out the teen version of MSC called “Making Friends With Yourself” in their area.
+We strongly recommend that individuals younger than 20 seek out the teen version of MSC called “Mindful Self-Compassion for Teens” in their area.
 For more information, consult the program’s page on this website.

 LOMSC’s home is an online Learning Management System called PowerSchool Learning, and we use a web conferencing platform called Zoom.
 After you register, we will support you in gaining access to both these tools.